FIGBERT/figbert.com/content/reading/like-dreamers/index.md

 +++
-title = "Like Someone Who Actually Just Wants to Talk About the Settlements" date = 2026-06-03T20:00:00-07:00
+title = "Like Someone Who Actually Just Wants to Talk About the Settlements" date = 2026-06-03T20:00:00-07:00 updated = 2026-06-09T14:30:00-07:00
 [extra]
 book = "Like Dreamers"
 author = "Yossi Klein Halevi"
 finished = 2026-05-22
 rating = "★★★★★"
 +++

+_**Update:** I wrote my final paper for [POLISCI114] on this book, which I've [uploaded for you to peruse][essay] should you be interested.
+The original, much shorter, and somewhat less formal review is preserved below (with a tweak to the penultimate paragraph, which contains a new direct quote)._

 When I first picked out this book, I anticipated that "the story of the Israeli paratroopers who reunited Jerusalem" would have a lot more to